Ricardo-Manzanares/Dynamics-CRM-Resource-Synchronization/README.md

 ## Change history

+# 0.3
+Applied improvements :
+1. Get the content of the local resource before publishing the resource locally.

 # 0.2
 Applied improvements :
 1. Synchronized navigation in the resource conflicts window is disabled between CRM resource content or Local resource content and conflicts.
 It caused slow navigation.